r-spatial/r-spatial.org/_posts/2016-02-14-gstat-variogram-fitting.markdown

     ## 2   Mat 176455.5 456.4375   0.4

 where the best fitting kappa from the range 0.3, 0.4, 0.5,...,5 is chosen.
-I've set warnings off here, to suppress around 20 warnings happening in case of crazy initial values.
-This is usual for Matern
-models: larger kappa values have effective ranges (the distance value at which the model reaches, say, 95% of its sill) much larger than the range parameter, as illustrated by
+I suppressed warnings here, as around 20 warnings were printed in cases with crazy initial values.
+This is usual for Matern models: larger kappa values have effective ranges (the distance value at which the model reaches, say, 95% of its sill) much larger than the range parameter, as illustrated by

     plot(variogramLine(vgm(1, "Mat", 1, kappa = 4), 10), type = 'l')